yuchenakaleslie/yuchenakaleslie.github.io/_projects/6_project.md

 ---
 This in an ungoing collarboartion with Dr. Chuanbin Zhu from Univ of Canterbury, New Zealand.
 Stay tuned for more in-depth findings.

 Currently Bayesian deep recurrent models are adopted for single-site amplification prediction.
 Specifically, both sources of uncertainties, aleatoric and epistemic, are considered and reflected in the predictive uncertainties.
-Refer to [a post]({% link _posts/2023-6-16-uncertainty-decomposition.md %}) for a discussion in differentiating aleatoric and epistemic uncertainty in constructing predictive intervals.
+Refer to the post [uncertainty decomposition]({% link _posts/2023-6-16-uncertainty-decomposition.md %}) for a discussion in differentiating aleatoric and epistemic uncertainty in constructing predictive intervals.
 Importanly, in this research, accurate predictions are obtained by the model and we show the frequency-dependent variances.

 Various frequency patterns have been learnt and reasonable uncertainty bounds have been estimated.
 The ground truth has been well captured.